Cars have always communicated with their drivers in rudimentary, yet effective ways.

 Advantages of V2X

-“There are so many accidents today that could be prevented,” Maite Bezerra, an automotive industry analyst recently told the New York Times.
+“There are so many accidents today that could be prevented,” Maite Bezerra, an automotive industry analyst told the New York Times.
 “And with advanced warnings of traffic jams and red lights reducing sudden braking, fuel efficiency will also be improved.”

-But for V2X to increase safety, vehicles, infrastructure, pedestrians and cities will need to be equipped with sensors — and they’ll have to be reliable.
+For V2X to increase safety, vehicles, infrastructure, pedestrians and cities will need to be equipped with sensors — and they’ll have to be reliable.

 And this sensor data is key to V2X functionality — it’s also critical to the future of autonomous and self-driving vehicles — but according to Flamenbaum, what appears to still be missing is coordination of data streams between both the vehicles and the surrounding infrastructure.